IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 add the options for the custom URL and region as documented below.
 Please read above if your desired combination has been tested already and what other options have been set for a successful integration.

-Lastly, go ahead and restart your glassfish server.
+Lastly, go ahead and restart your Payara server.
 With Dataverse deployed and the site online, you should be able to upload datasets and data files and see the corresponding files in your S3 bucket.
 Within a bucket, the folder structure emulates that found in local file storage.

 S3 Storage Options
 ##################